AtlassianPS/JiraPS/README.md

 ## Downloading

-In PowerShell 5, it's very simple to download the latest public release of this module:
+Due to the magic of continuous integration, the latest passing build of this project will always be on the PowerShell Gallery.
+If you have the Package Management module for PowerShell (which comes with PowerShell 5.0), you can install the latest build easily:

 ```powershell
 Install-Module PSJira
 ```

+If you're using PowerShell 3 or 4, consider updating!
+If that's not an option, consider installing PackageManagement on PowerShell 3 or 4 (you can do so from the [PowerShell gallery](https://www.powershellgallery.com/) using the MSI installer link).

-If you're using PowerShell 3 or 4, you can download this module from the Download Zip button on the right.
-You'll need to extract the PSJira folder to your $PSModulePath.
-Normally, this is at C:\Users\<username>Documents\WindowsPowerShell\Modules.
+You can also download this module from the Download Zip button on this page.
+You'll need to extract the PSJira folder to your $PSModulePath (normally, this is at C:\Users\<username>Documents\WindowsPowerShell\Modules).

-You can look at the releases here on GitHub for "stable" versions, but PSGallery will always have the latest (tested) version of the module, so it is the easiest way to stay up to date.
+Finally, you can check the releases page here on GitHub for "stable" versions, but again, PSGallery will always have the latest (tested) version of the module.

 ## Getting Started